top of page

 State Representative 2023-present

-During Representative Coulombe’s first term in the House she voted Yes on the House version of the operating budget.
+In 2023, during Representative Coulombe’s first term in the House she voted Yes on the House version of the operating budget.
 The House version was not balanced since the House lacked the 30 votes (23-17) needed to use the state’s Constitutional Budget Reserve.
 Representative Coulombe voted NO for the Senate version which offered a balanced state budget and passed the House 26-14.
 Representative Coulombe also voted No for the effective date along with five of her colleagues.

 The approved budget included $6.5 million for additional compensation, an increase of $15 million in operating funds, and $39 million for deferred maintenance.
 It also included $5 million in ANSEP funding for DEED and an additional $5 million in funding for the Drone program along with $500,000 for the Food Security program. $6.78 million for deferred maintenance was also included.